 More information about Christian Baptism

-If you have not been baptized or you desire to have your child baptized, contact Melissa Frederick.
+If you have not been baptized or you desire to have your child baptized, contact Melissa.
 She will help you schedule the baptism and also put you in touch with an elder who can answer any questions you might have about baptism.